Posts

 Image

 This is all that remains of the Ninth Avenue New York City line.
-A derelict trashed platform that sits above forlornly above a Bronx street.
-Filled with all manner of trash, bottles, discarded waste and other detritus.
+A derelict trashed platform that sits forlornly above a Bronx street.
+Filled with all manner of trash, bottles, discarded waste, and other detritus.
 At one point, a baby kitten appeared underneath a wet plywood board and began to clean itself.
 Just minutes ago I saw a large feline cat scurrying over the nearby fence with abandon.
 I took my shots and left in a huff.
-The platform certainly had its days in the past as a once beginning spot towards the Bronx Polo grounds, but now it sits above it's closed off platform station at street level.
-Certainly, the graffiti has changed from the varying photographs seen from here and various urban exploration videos of this Ninth Avenue line subway platform.
+The platform certainly had its days in the past as a once-beginning spot towards the Bronx Polo grounds, but now it sits above it's closed-off platform station at street level.
+Certainly, the graffiti has changed from the photographs seen here and various urban exploration videos of this Ninth Avenue line subway platform.
 Now, let us take a look at the ever-changing graffiti at this location.
 It would be fun to revisit this location next year to see the changes.

 Super Earth (Unisphere)